New this week: 'Riches,' Robert Downey Sr. and BTS’ RM

 This combination of images shows promotional art for "Riches," a series premiering Dec.
 2 on Amazon, left, and "Sr.," a documentary premiering on Netflix on Dec.
+2, and "The Eternal Daughter," a film which opens in theaters and on video on demand Friday, Dec.
 2. (Amazon via AP, left, and Netflix via AP) RM, a member of South Korean K-pop band BTS, poses for photographers during a press conference in Seoul, South Korea on Nov.
 20, 2020.
 RM will release his debut solo album, “Indigo,” on Friday, Dec.
 2. (AP Photo/Lee Jin-man, File) This cover image released by RCA Records shows “Conditions of a Punk” by Half Alive.
 (RCA Records via AP)

 Here’s a collection curated by The Associated Press’ entertainment journalists of what’s arriving on TV, streaming services and music and video game platforms this week.